Icinga/icingaweb2-module-toplevelview/doc/21-Config-Format.md

 Configuration Format
 ====================

-The configuration format is based on YAML.
+The configuration format is YAML.

-    YAML is a human friendly data serialization standard for all programming languages.

 It is an easy way to define data in a hierarchy, and still being able to view and modify it as a human.

 For details on the format see [yaml.org](http://yaml.org/).